 {102}

 of grace; that is to say, what is done in time for the accomplishment of the everlasting purpose of God.
 The Jews had been a people brought nigh to God; the Gentiles remained afar off from Him, and, at the same time, separated from the Jews by the ordinances which constituted these as a people on the part of God.
 By His death Christ abolished these ordinances to make of the two one new man, and to reconcile them in one body to God by the cross.
-Then the preaching of it was made to them who were nigh; and, says Paul to the Ephesian Gentiles, &#8220;to you which were afar off&#8221;; so that they were built upon the foundation of the apostles and prophets (prophets of the New Testament; compare chapter 3: 5), Jesus Christ being the chief corner-stone; in whom all the building fitly framed together, groweth unto a holy temple in the Lord: &#8220;in whom ye also are builded together for an habitation of God through the Spirit.&#8221;| Where?
+Then the preaching of it was made to them who were nigh; and, says Paul to the Ephesian Gentiles, "to you which were afar off"; so that they were built upon the foundation of the apostles and prophets (prophets of the New Testament; compare chapter 3: 5), Jesus Christ being the chief cornerstone; in whom all the building fitly framed together, groweth unto a holy temple in the Lord: "in whom ye also are builded together for an habitation of God through the Spirit."¦ Where?
 On earth it was assuredly that the tabernacle of God was formed by the presence of the Holy Ghost.

-In chapter 3 of the same epistle, he explains the mystery; namely, that the Gentiles are of the same body (a joint body) as the Jew, and closes by saying, &#8220;Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh *in* us; unto him be glory in the church, by Christ Jesus, throughout all ages, world without end.&#8221;
+In chapter 3 of the same epistle, he explains the mystery; namely, that the Gentiles are of the same body (a joint body) as the Jew, and closes by saying, "Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us; unto him be glory in the church, by Christ Jesus, throughout all ages, world without end."

 The Church, then, is here considered objectively in all its extent possible; but it is, nevertheless, viewed as one body on earth, and as being on earth the habitation of God through His Spirit, who is come down and has united Jew and Gentile in this one body.
-That is *the vocation* in regard to which it is said, &#8220;*Walk worthy of the vocation wherewith ye are called.&#8221;*
+That is *the vocation* in regard to which it is said, "*Walk worthy of the vocation wherewith ye are called*."

-Unity is not simply a unity of life. *Life does not make unity.* I pray my dear brethren to pay attention to it.
+Unity is not simply a unity of life. *Life does not make unity*.
+I pray my dear brethren to pay attention to it.
 The source of unity is the Holy Ghost come down from heaven.
-And, though we have faith and common sentiments, *life leaves us in individuality.* All that in general is sought, and would be called unity, is community of sentiments and faith.
+And, though we have faith and common sentiments, *life leaves us in individuality*.
+All that in general is sought, and would be called unity, is community of sentiments and faith.
 The presence

-| Some have wished to see here nothing but the church of Ephesus*;* but clearly, in all the passage, while it addresses itself to the Ephesians, the *ye* signifies not only ye Ephesians, but ye Gentiles.
+¦ Some have wished to see here nothing but the church of Ephesus; but clearly? in all the passage, while it addresses itself to the Ephesians, the *ye* signifies not only ye Ephesians, but ye Gentiles.

 {103}